beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 Step 5: Initialize your Configuration

 Initialize a new configuration by running nautobot-server init.
-You may specify an alternate location and detailed instructions for this are covered in the documentation on Nautobot Configuration.

 However, because we've set the NAUTOBOT_ROOT, this command will automatically create a new nautobot_config.py at the default location based on this at $NAUTOBOT_ROOT/nautobot_config.py: